Stantoncomet/burt-programming/README.md

 **Naming Variables and Functions**
 Normal variables are named with snake_case.

+Global variables, such as those defined in headers, are named with Formal_Snake_Case

 `#define`s or constant variables are named with UPPER_CASE_SNAKE_CASE.

 `struct`s are named with PascalCase.